-Access is provided to Cisco Managed S3 buckets using Amazon's IAM system.
-When the bucket is provisioned we provide the KEY and SECRET directly to the customer via the Umbrella Log Management UI, we do not store the customer keys even during the generation process.
-If a customer loses their keys there is no way to recover the keys, they will need to rotate the keys using the Umbrella Log Management UI.
+Umbrella provides access to Cisco Managed S3 buckets using Amazon's IAM system.
+When the S3 bucket is provisioned, Umbrella provides the KEY and SECRET directly to you through the Umbrella Log Management UI.
+We do not store your keys during the generation process.
+If you lose your keys, you can not recover the keys.
+Instead, you must rotate the keys using the Umbrella Log Management UI.

 The Cisco IAM user is able to write files to the S3 bucket, and the customer IAM user is able to read from the bucket.
 Customers are able to rotate their keys at any time.